 Helping clients expect the unexpected is part of our job.
 Our lawyers across multiple disciplines are seasoned counselors who help clients weather any storm, whether it’s a hurricane, ransomware attack or emerging health threat.

 Clients rely on Adams and Reese to help them plan for and respond to crisis situations.
-Because we have guided clients through many significant threats, we know what to expect, how to mobilize resources and what to do to at every stage of a crisis.
+Because we have guided clients through many significant threats, we know what to expect, how to mobilize resources, and what to do at every stage of a crisis.

 Our team is currently focused on helping organizations in light of COVID-19 (coronavirus).
 View our collection of resources and information.

 Thanks to our regional footprint across the Southeast, our team is familiar with a host of natural disasters that can strike, both with advance notice and without warning.
 Our team members have helped clients with proactive disaster planning for events such as hurricanes, and our experience includes post-natural disaster relief counseling in the event of an unanticipated weather event such as a tornado or flood.
 We address issues including insurance claims, business interruption, liability, employment issues, and related litigation that may arise following a severe weather event.

 Further, our team understands that crisis preparation extends to more than just weather.
 We bring together lawyers with broad industry and business experience to address modern, emerging threats such as cybersecurity.
 Today’s businesses rely on secure networks, so we focus on helping companies ensure they are prepared for a data privacy crisis that could take down their systems.
 In the event of such an incident, our experienced team is available to help respond to threats and attacks.
 We work with clients to secure and recover data, as well as addressing vulnerabilities in processes and procedures in the hopes of minimizing fallout from these incidents.